 Our advice for working with these types, put their name first to speak on the agenda.
 Read their emails and force them to do one pagers in Powerpoint if they have to (they’ll complain, but secretly like the intellectual challenge).

-Don’t worry too much about inviting them for coffee or beer, it’s not a big driver for them.
-They’ll probably end up leaving your business and going to work at a research agency anyway.
+Don’t worry about inviting them for coffee or beer, they don’t really care.
+They’ll probably end up leaving and going to work at a research agency anyway.

 Earth Green Marketers?

 For those of you who can count, we did mention there were 4 types of Insight Discovery colour, but only 3 of them we’ve covered in Marketing … and that’s because finding an Earth Green Marketer is really unusual.

 Earth Greens really care about the emotional well-being of others.
 And, marketers typically are quite self-centred.

 The only Earth Green marketing personality types we’ve ever come across in marketing typically work in administrator or team support type roles.

 Or end up moving into HR.
 And you know what?

 Every single one of them has been brilliant and totally under-appreciated by almost everyone else in the marketing team.